gserb/travelApp/README.md

 ## Summary

 The project is made with Web Components.
-The API I used is my own API that I created with Insomnia App.
+The API I used is my own API, for integration purposes I tested it with Insomnia App.
 You can check that below at the API Assignment Section for more details of every request.

 Features